 - Assisting with Title VI non-discrimination compliance requirements.

-- Reviewing demographic information about vulnerable and special needs populations – including data about language, race, veterans, income and poverty, age, and disability status – for general planning.
+- Reviewing demographic information about vulnerable and special needs populations – including data about language, race, veterans, income and poverty, and age – for general planning.

 - Developing user-defined areas of analysis.

-- Importing data, using the “add data” function (coming soon).
+- Importing data, using the “add data” function.

 - Increasing public outreach to targeted special needs populations.